-Although it is pretty clear that we are more supportive of adopting the second style over the first, still, we had some doubts and reservations about it as well, especially regarding the option of completely blurring the boundaries between the backyard and the house itself and erasing the uniqueness of the backyard.
+Although it is pretty clear that we are more supportive of adopting the second style over the first, we still have some doubts and reservations about it, especially regarding the option of completely blurring the boundaries between the backyard and the house itself and erasing the backyard's uniqueness.

 Therefore, naturally, the ideal style in our view is somewhere in the middle:

-A style that, on the one hand, will indeed get most of the features of the modern style, and on the other hand, will still have few elements of green and wild nature.
+A style that, on the one hand, will get most of the features of the modern style and, on the other hand, will still have few elements of green and wild nature.

 Find the middle ground!